bigtoga/Examples/Security/SANs SEC540/Rapid Risk Assessment Questionnaire.md

 ## Version Control

 1. Threat actor compromises a user's version control credentials and creates an attacker controlled SSH key for accessing source code.
+   - Is MFA enabled for accounts with access?
+Attackers guessing or brute-forcing CI/CD accounts allows them to inject malicious code into pipelines
+   - What SSH keys are available to this user?

 1. Threat actor makes an unauthorized commit to main branch, triggering a new release to production that contains a backdoor or trojan.